Daurient13/Neural-Network-with-PyTorch/README.md

 Has the model improved?
 it turns out that after adding the dropout the results are even better. in this case I added a dropout of 0.25%. or if overfit can use division of 2 on neurons, for example using 8,4,4 architecture.

+Even sometimes the test can be better than the train, this shows that the model can generalize.
+At the point of the 450s the epoch test score was almost 75%.